naviter/seeyou_file_formats/CUB_file_format.md

 ### Add Airspace Name

-The first `CubPoint` with the 7th bit of the flag set to 1 indicates the start of the airspace name encoding.
+Flag with the 7th bit set to 1 indicates the start of a special block of attribute records.

+the airspace name encoding.
 The lower 6 bits of the flag represent the length of the name (up to 64 characters).

 | Bytes | Type  | Name | Description                                                  |
 | ----- | ----- | ---- | ------------------------------------------------------------ |